 A word of caution - if your content doesn’t read well and leads to an improper flow of words due to the inclusion of the keyword, in the beginning, you can skip this step so as to not compromise on the quality of the copy.

-6. Use words related to your keywords in the copy
+6) Use words related to your keywords in the content

 Although you shouldn’t focus on more than 1-2 keywords per page, you could still look at increasing the number of queries your page can rank for by including synonyms and complimentary words for your keywords.

 To broaden your reach within search results, and to help Google define your business better, add companion words related to your main keyword.
 For example, by adding “mobile” or “smartphone” along with “Blackberry” will help Google understand that you're referring to the mobile phone brand and not the berry fruit.

 7) Assign an image ALT tag using a keyword

 Search engines not only read website content – they also “read” images.
 To make your image readable for a search engine, assign ALT tags to every image used on your website.
 This tag is added/edited in the website’s HTML code and is helpful to describe the image to both – the users and search engines.

 Yoast, an SEO plugin for Wordpress websites, nails it perfectly when it comes to assigning ALT image tags on it's website.
 Take a look: